SilverHorizon03/ToDoList/README.md

 # MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project was generated with  version 14.2.1.

 ## Development server